dmksnnk/rheos/README.md

 rheos (from Greek "rheos," meaning a stream or current) is like [lo](https://github.com/samber/lo), but async.
 It provides building blocks for asynchronous stream processing:

+- Functional goodies: mapping, filtering, reducing, batching and collecting of stream elements.
+- Parallel processing with `ParXXX` (`ParMap`, `ParFilter`, etc.) functions.
 - Cancellation of stream processing on context cancellation or error.
-- Functional goodies: mapping, filtering, reducing, batching and collecting of stream elements.

 In its core, it is [pipeline pattern](https://go.dev/blog/pipelines) with [lo](https://github.com/samber/lo) and generics.